 Putting the slipcover on is rather straightforward.
 Start by pulling the cover onto the headboard, then slowly fit it along your bed frame.
 Finally, tug the excess fabric under the mattress, and you’re done.

-How to Make a Metal Bed Frame Look Better
+How to Make a Metal Bed Frame Look Better?

 It’s not always the bed course of action to hide metal bed frames, especially when you can transform them into something noteworthy.
-Spray painting, for example, is a great strategy to turn the dull bed into a vibrant pop of colors.
+Spray painting, for example, is a great strategy to turn a dull bed into a vibrant pop of colors.

 - Take the bed frame apart and then wash it with diluted detergent.